Victor Ezeh

-Victor Ezeh (born 12 February 2003) is a Nigerian professional basketball player who plays for the Nigeria national team.
+Victor Ezeh (born 12 February 2003) is a Nigerian basketball player who plays for the Nigeria national team.
 A graduate of the NBA Academy Africa, he has been considered as one of the top talents in Nigerian basketball.

 Early career

 Born in Lagos, Ezeh attended the NBA Academy Africa in Saly, Senegal.

 Professional career

 Ezeh was drafted by REG to play in the 2022 season of the Basketball Africa League (BAL) under the BAL Elevate program, however, he was unable to participate as he was at another tournament in Atlanta.

-One year later, Ezeh made his professional debut with the Kwara Falcons from his native Nigeria.
+One year later, Ezeh made played in the BAL with the Kwara Falcons from his native Nigeria.
 He was connected with the team with the help of former player Olumide Oyedeji.
-At the Louis Edem Basketball Championship, he was named the tournament MVP after leading the Falcons to the championship.
 Ezeh was the captain of the Falcons during the 2023 BAL season and on 15 March 2023, Ezeh scored a career-high 22 points against the defending BAL champions US Monastir.